 \subsubsection{Willow Dataset}

 We simultaneously train our model for all categories of the Willow dataset~\cite{cho2013HARG}.
-The dataset consists of images from $5$ classes, car, duck, face, motorbike, and wine bottle.
-It is compiled from Caltech-256 and Pascal VOC 2007 datasets, and it consists of more than $40$ images per class with $10$ manually labelled distinctive features each.
+It consists of images from $5$ classes.
+It is compiled from Caltech-256 and Pascal VOC 2007 datasets, and consists of more than $40$ images per class with $10$ distinctively labelled features each.

-To compare our method against existing methods, we use the same training/test split as in CSGM~\cite{wang2020combinatorial}.
+We use the same training/testing split as in CSGM~\cite{wang2020combinatorial}.
 For training, $20$ images are randomly chosen from each class and the rest are used for testing.
-For non-learning based methods, the affinity matrix is constructed using the appearance similarity of SIFT descriptors~\cite{lowe2004sift} as done in~\cite{wang2018abpf}.
-Delaunay triangulation is applied to build graph edges.
-Each edge $(k, l) \in \cE_j$ requires two features $w_{kl}$ and $\theta_{kl}$, where $w_{kl}$ is the pairwise distance between the connected nodes $v_k$ and $v_l$, and $\theta_{kl}$ is the absolute angle between the edge and the horizontal line with $0 \leq \theta_{kl} \leq \pi /2 $.
-The edge affinity between edges $(k, l)$ in $\cG_1$ and $(a,b)$ in $\cG_2$ is computed as $e_{(k,a), (l, b)} = \text{exp}(-(|w_{kl}-w_{ab}| + |\theta_{kl}-\theta_{ab}|)/2)$.
+For non-learning based methods, the affinity matrix is constructed using the SIFT descriptors~\cite{lowe2004sift} as done by~\citet{wang2018abpf}, more details are described in supplementary material.
+We use the 2D key point coordinates as attributes of nodes in $\cG_i$, while the attributes of nodes in $\cU$ are the 3D coordinates of the (learned) universe points.

-In our method, we use the 2D key point coordinates as attributes of nodes in $\cG_i$, while the nodes in $\cU$ have the 3D coordinates of the (learned) universe points as attributes.
-The attributes of edges are the concatenation of the coordinates of connected nodes.
-The attribute of nodes and edges in the assignment graph is described in Sec.~\ref{sec:assignment}.
-Table~\ref{tab:willowDataset} shows the accuracy of our method compared to other methods on the Willow dataset.
-It can be seen that on an average, our method achieves an accuracy of $97.8\%$, outperforming other methods by at least $2.9\%$, while also being able to reconstruct the 3D structure of objects, see Fig.~\ref{fig:teaser}.
+Table~\ref{tab:willowDataset} shows the accuracy of our method, on the Willow dataset, in comparison with IPFP~\cite{leordeanu2009ipfp}, RRWM~\cite{cho2010RRWM}, PSM~\cite{egozi2012PSM}, GNCCP~\cite{liu2013gnccp}, ABPF~\cite{wang2018abpf}, HARG~\cite{cho2013HARG}, GMN~\cite{zanfir2018gmn}, PCA~\cite{wang2019PCA}, CSGM~\cite{wang2020combinatorial} and BBGM~\cite{rolinek2020deep}.
+Our method achieves an average accuracy of $97.8\%$, while also being able to reconstruct the 3D structure of objects, see Fig.~\ref{fig:teaser}.
 In the car category, our method outperforms the others noticeably.
-Additionally, although there is non-rigid motion in the duck category that is cause by articulation, our method can still achieve a reasonable accuracy.
-Further, our method is the only one that can guarantee cycle-consistent matchings thanks to the object-to-universe matching formulation.
+Although there is non-rigid motion in the duck category caused by articulation, our method still achieve a reasonable accuracy.
+Further, ours is the only one that guarantees cycle-consistent matchings.